crypto_seal APIs are designed to encrypt independent messages.

 Using a key with the hash function is critical: an unkeyed hash function would leak the hash of the message.

-The security guarantees is weaker than when using a random initialization vector.
+message_counter cannot be set, the security of the scheme becomes weaker than when using a random initialization vector.
 Namely, two sequences of messages sharing the same prefix will produce the same encrypted stream prefix.
 Therefore, this scheme must only be used on platforms that cannot produce secure random numbers.
 A sound alternative is to use a library specifically designed for these platforms, such as libhydrogen.

 Ciphers such as